ISSR is now accepting applications to the 2018-19 ISSR Scholars Program: Applications Due January 29

 Applications due January 29; notifications will be made in late February.

-Email your application in a single Word document or PDF file (all in one attached file; application sections will not be accepted as individual files) to Karen Mason, ISSR Grants Manager.
+Email your application in a single PDF file (all in one attached file; application sections will not be accepted as individual files) to Karen Mason, ISSR Grants Manager.

 Please direct any questions to Laurel Smith-Doerr, ISSR Director.